Antoni-Dulewicz/solving-electric-circuit/README.md

 This project is a simple implementation of solving electric circuits using Kirchhoff's laws and solving the resulting system of equations.
 The project is written in Python and uses the numpy library for matrix operations.

+Source code is available in the `prad.py` file.

 First graph - testing if it works properly:
 ```python
 graph_test(0,3,Layout.SPRING,True)